Kentucky Farm Bureau 2015 State Legislative Priority Issues

 • Support continued funding of the Soil Erosion & Water Quality Cost-Share Program.

-• Support an efficient, well-administered and adequately financed Kentucky Department of Agriculture and Kentucky Division of Forestry.
+• Support an efficient, well-administered and adequately financed Kentucky Department of Agriculture.

 • Recommend sufficient funding be made available to maintain a strong grain elevator inspection program for the protection of farmers, and protect the farmer-financed Grain Insurance Program.

 • Strongly oppose freezing the state real property tax rate.

 • Support the current provisions of House Bill 44 (KRS 132.010).
 Revenue from property taxes should continue to be limited to 4% plus new growth.
 Proposals to exceed 4% should automatically go to the voters.